xuankimtran/docs-1/pages/katalon-studio/docs/database-settings.md

 </table>
 <p><br /><br /></p>

-In case you want to use a version other than the version those built-in drivers are compatible with, learn more about [Exclude built-in libraries](https://docs.katalon.com/katalon-studio/docs/external-libraries.html#exclude-built-in-libraries).
+In case you want to use a version other than the version those built-in drivers are compatible with, learn more about [excluding built-in libraries](https://docs.katalon.com/katalon-studio/docs/external-libraries.html#exclude-built-in-libraries).

 For those who wish to connect to an external database having JDBC driver, you need to install its executable jar file accordingly then tell Katalon Studio where to use it for connection.